chentaiqiao/ADAPT/README.md

 ## Overview

-Effective coordination in multi-agent systems remains challenging in dynamic and partially observable environments, where agents must reason over evolving interdependencies and limited communication bandwidth.
-We propose \textbf{ADAPT} (\textit{Auction-based Dynamic Action Priority Technique}), a unified framework for multi-agent coordination that integrates message compression, dependency estimation, and a novel auction-based dynamic prioritization mechanism.

-In ADAPT, agents exchange compact messages and compute dependency scores to determine how much their behavior depends on others.
-A distributed auction protocol then assigns priority positions, guiding autoregressive decision-making in a manner aligned with inter-agent influence.
-This enables flexible, influence-aware coordination without centralized control or extensive communication rounds.
-Experiments on SMACv2 and Google Research Football (GRF) show that ADAPT achieves higher win rates, faster convergence, and lower communication cost compared to state-of-the-art baselines.
-Further analyses confirm its scalability to large teams, compatibility with value decomposition, and runtime efficiency.
-These results highlight ADAPT's potential for scalable and responsive multi-agent coordination under real-world constraints.
+### Overview

+This repository contains the official implementation of ADAPT (Auction-based Dynamic Action Priority Technique), a dynamic coordination framework for multi-agent reinforcement learning (MARL) designed to enhance coordination under partial observability and synchronous execution.
+ADAPT combines:

+- **Transformer-based observation encoding** to extract compact and informative features from high-dimensional observations.
+- **Message generation with mutual information objectives** to produce meaningful and informative messages for communication.
+- **Dynamic priority scheduling via distributed auctions** to assign execution priorities based on real-time inter-agent dependencies.
+- **Autoregressive action inference** to model a learned causal order for policy inference.
+- **Observation reconstruction** to recover global observation embeddings from compact messages.

+Experiments on StarCraft Multi-Agent Challenge v2 (SMACv2) and Google Research Football (GRF) show that ADAPT achieves significantly higher win rates and reduced communication overhead compared to state-of-the-art baselines.
+For example, on SMACv2's \texttt{Terran\_10\_vs\_11} map, ADAPT attains a win rate of 53.70%, surpassing CommFormer (31.47%) and SeqComm (30.41%).
+ADAPT also demonstrates strong generalization on GRF tasks.
+In terms of communication efficiency, ADAPT reduces message bytes per timestep by up to 51.54% compared to SeqComm and 3.77% compared to CommFormer.

-## Installation
+## Instructions

+This code is implemented based on https://github.com/marlbenchmark/on-policy, and the running instructions are similar to that in the original project.

 ### Dependences
 ``` Bash